 How future-proof is my strategy?

-How can I design my organization for the future?
+How can I organize my organization for the future?

 Should I invest or not?
 In which scenario should I scale up and in which scenario should I not?

-What is scenario planning and what is not?
+What is and what is not scenario planning?

 Scenarios think through uncertainty.

-You cannot influence scenarios, you must consider them.
+You cannot influence scenarios, you have to take them into account.

-Scenarios are the corners of the playing field, designed to stretch and to challenge your current thinking.
+Scenarios are the corners of the playing field, designed to stretch and challenge your current thinking.

 Consistent and plausible 'stories'

-Scenarios depict what the future might look like.
+Scenarios depict what the future will look like may not be see.
 They form the basis for strategy and innovation.